São PauloLiquid Design - Multiple Scale

 Prominent Features of the workshop

-The teaching team will include a mix of tutors from the Architectural Association who specialize in environmental design, and locally-based architects, urban-designers and experts, mediated by locally-based Visiting School directors, to promote innovative strategies informed by local political, economic and environmental issues.
+- Teaching team: The teaching team will include lead tutor Hart Marlow of su11 (www.su11.com) who specialize in advanced digital design, and local-based architects, to promote innovative strategies informed by local political, economic and environmental issues.

-The workshop will teach advanced digital modeling and parametric design skills, as well as digital environment simulation tools: no previous experience is needed.
+- Computational skills: The workshop will teach advanced digital modeling and parametric design skills and rapid prototyping software: no previous experience is needed.
 A group of specialist computation tutors will conduct an initial skills workshop and continue to assist throughout the workshop to develop the individual projects of the participants.

-A series of physical models and one-to-one prototypes will be built using digital fabrication techniques that will be taught during the workshop, no previous experience is needed.
+- Digital Fabrication: A series of physical models will be built using digital fabrication techniques that will be taught during the workshop, no previous experience is needed.

 1) You can make an application by completing the online application found under ‘Links and Downloads’ on the AA Visiting School page.
 If you are not able to make an online application, email firstname.lastname@example.org for instructions to pay by bank transfer.